toji-ut/Bank-program-with-tests/README.md

 # Test driven development of a Bank program using JUnit

-I worked on implementing an ATM program using JUnit and followed the test-driven development approach.
-The program consisted of 4 classes: Money, Account, and Checking, SortClass, and Bank.
+I worked on implementing a Bank program using Test Driven Development approach using JUnit.
+The program consists of 4 concrete classes, Money class, Account class, Checking class, SortClass class, and Bank class with complimentary test classes.
+Also an interface BankInterface.

 In the Money class, I defined the attributes dollars and cents and implemented methods to get and manipulate these attributes.
 I also implemented a method to compare two Money objects.